portotype/portotype.com/ideas/2025-05-02-OWID-Machine-world.md

 Our World in Data is a massive online publisher of Data on Humans, like Poverty, Health, Freedom.

 We need the same for the machine world.

+# structure

+main object
+- thinking machines (in general), the parallel to the person

+properties to be studied
+- computers (to be used by people; per type/ capability)
+- computers (to be used by computers, like a DAC, switches of a network)
+- electricity
+- chips (category, generation)
+- bandwidth (traffic; volume and types)
+- cost